Tobbyano1234/Task-Management-App/Readme.md

 2. Add due dates and notifications for tasks.
 3. Use state management in the frontend (e.g., Redux) for a more organized UI.
 4. Implement real-time updates using WebSockets.

-Evaluation Criteria
-1. Code quality: Clear, well-organized, and maintainable code.
-2. UI/UX: User-friendly design, responsiveness, and attention to detail.
-3. Functionality: Successful implementation of all required features.
-4. Security: Proper handling of user authentication and data protection.
-5. Technology stack: Effective use of frontend and backend technologies.
-6. Problem-solving skills: Ability to tackle challenges and implement advanced features.

-Submission and Interview
-Please submit your project code by [26th Aug, 6:00PM] along with a README file explaining the setup, features, and any additional notes.
-Host your code on GitHub and send us the GitHub link of the assessment

-The completion of this assessment will qualify you for the next and final stage of our interview process.
-We look forward to reviewing your project and assessing your capabilities further.

-Thank you for your dedication and effort in this process.
-Good luck!

-Best regards,

-Farheen Zeya
-Program Manger @Fundinit Portfolio Company